all-things-vits/code-samples/README.md

 * **`downstream`**: has the notebooks that show how to modify the attention maps for downstream applications.
     * `Attend_and_Excite_explain.ipynb`
     * `Attend_and_Excite_generate_images.ipynb`
-* **`explainability`**: has the notebooks that show how to generate explainations from attention-based models (such as Vision Transformers) on the basis of their predictions.
+* **`explainability`**: has the notebooks that show how to generate explanations from attention-based models (such as Vision Transformers) on the basis of their predictions.
     * `CLIP_explainability.ipynb`
     * `Comparative_Transformer_explainability.ipynb`
     * `Transformer_explainability.ipynb`